SensorLogicInc/snodar-releases/user_guides/gateway_snodar_migration_guide.md

 :-------------------------------------------:|:-------------------------------------------:|:-------------------------------------------:
 ![](images/mobile_cloud_register_force.PNG)  | ![](images/mobile_cloud_confirm_force.PNG)  | ![](images/mobile_cloud_alert_force.PNG)

-c) Watch the Gateway LEDs, as the BLE LED will breifly go Cyan then turn Magenta while it is downloading firmware.
+c) Watch the Gateway LEDs, as the BLE LED will breifly go <span style="color:cyan">Cyan</span> then turn <span style="color:magenta">Magenta</span> while it is downloading firmware.
 The download will take 4-8 minutes.
-If it is successful the unit will reboot itself, so both LEDs will turn off then come up as RED.
-The LTE LED should go Green in less than 30 seconds.
+If it is successful the unit will reboot itself, so both LEDs will turn OFF then come up as <span style="color:red">Red</span>.
+The LTE LED should go <span style="color:green">Green</span> in less than 30 seconds.

-d) If the unit immediately reboots after initiating this process or the LEDs both turn Yellow (Watchdog Reset), try Steps 1-3 again until it is successful.
+d) If the unit immediately reboots after initiating this process or the LEDs both turn <span style="color:yellow">Yellow</span> (Watchdog Reset), try Steps 1-3 again until it is successful.

 ### 3. Set Serial Number to Provision SNOdar